 Review of Methodology

 The Region 8 ITS Architecture addresses the needs of Region 8 and provides a high-level outline to coordinate the application of ITS technologies to needs.
 The current ITS architecture was developed in 2003; since that time the technology and capabilities behind ITS have changed along with the needs of Region 8.
-In order to provide the most effective ITS system, Region 8 must utilize a more current ITS architecture to reflect present-day needs.
-The needs were determined by analyzing all of the Long Range Transportation Plans (LRTPs), Unified Planning Work Programs (UPWPs) and Transportation Improvement Plans (TIPs) for the Transportation Councils within Region 8.
+In order to provide the most effective ITS, Region 8 must utilize a more current ITS architecture to reflect present-day needs.
+The needs were determined by analyzing all of the Long Range Transportation Plans (LRTPs), Congestion Management Processes (CMPs), Unified Planning Work Programs (UPWPs) and Transportation Improvement Plans (TIPs) for the Transportation Councils within Region 8.
 Although Columbia County is not within an MPO, their Transportation Coordination Plan provided insight into the needs and objectives within the county.
 Although the needs are extensive and vary in significance they can ultimately be attributed to six major sources:

 - Congestion Management